jbarreto11/jbarreto11.github.io/_posts/2014-05-11-what-happened-to-mr.-fred.md

 benjamin "nappy burfday" sutherland now makes movies or something

 # solo careers
-jesus barreto is now pursuing an unsuccessful rap careers
+jesus barreto is now pursuing two unsuccessful rap careers

 jon duelfer is trying to do stand-up but isnt that good cause he just laughs at his own jokes